kamalallouzi/github-table/README.md

 Things to keep in mind
 ---------
 The github api has a certain limit per ip to the local requests you can make to it. (learned it the hard way)

+You need a "?callback" at the end of your github api link to work with the getJSON function.